r3valkyrie/dnd5gen/CONTRIBUTING.md

 needing to edit any of the main files assuming they all return the proper attributes.

+Please ensure that all non-python files are placed in `dnd5gen/resources` so that they get picked up by setuptools during build time.

 ### Adding backgrounds
 Create a new python class in `dnd5gen/char_backgrounds/`.
 The class should take no arguments (except `self`), and should have all of the following attributes set after